K2SOsint/Legendary_Crypto/README.md

 # 🕵️‍♂️ Crypto OSINT & Blockchain Investigation Field Guide

 A curated one-pager of blockchain explorers, OSINT tools, APIs, compliance resources, abuse databases, and investigation workflows.
 For CTI, AML, and forensic investigations.
+These come various open source startpages, LinkedIn posts and more.
 ---

 ## 📑 Table of Contents